ESL Activities

 For this information gap activity in English, one student has a picture and the other one has a pencil and blank piece of paper.
 The student with the picture has to describe to the other student what to draw.
 The results?
 Usually hilarious!

-It’s ideal for working on numbers, shapes and adjectives with your students (big/small/long, etc.).
+It’s ideal for working on numbers, shape names in English, and adjectives with your students (big/small/long, etc.).

 You should be careful about choosing the picture though.
 The best ones are of an alien or monster, or a place like a house or map.
 Of course, don’t choose a picture of someone in this class!